 Mitigating riskToggle Details

-This comprehensive view of the Group's risks allows the Board of Directors and Management to reflect upon the level of the Group's risk appetite, and so identify the risk management strategies to adopt, meaning the assessment of which risks and with what priority it is thought necessary to improve and optimise mitigation actions or simply to monitor the exposure over time.
+This comprehensive view of the Group's risks allows the Board of Directors and Management to reflect upon the level of the Group's risk appetite, and so identify the risk management strategies to adopt, or rather to assess which risks and with what priority it is thought necessary to improve and optimise mitigation actions or simply to monitor the exposure over time.
 The adoption of a particular risk management strategy, however, depends on the nature of the risk event identified, so in the case of:

 Our achievements so farToggle Details

-In 2016 this process involved the main business/function managers of the Group, allowing the most significant risk factors to be identified, assessed and managed; the main information emerging from this process is reported in the following paragraphs, including the questions of the Group's economic, environmental and social sustainability aimed at ensuring value creation over time for shareholders and stakeholders.
-More details about how the Group manages Sustainability can be found in the annual Sustainability Report, available on the Company's corporate website at www.prysmiangroup.com in the section Corporate/Sustainability/Downloads/Sustainability Report.
+In 2017 this process involved the main business/function managers of the Group, allowing the most significant risk factors to be identified, assessed and managed; this process also covered factors related to the Group's economic, environmental and social sustainability, to ensure lasting value creation for shareholders and stakeholders, for which more details can be found in the annual Sustainability Report, available on the Company's website at www.prysmiangroup.com.

 Risk associated with the competitive environment

-In addition, high value-added segments - like High Voltage underground cables, Optical Cables and Submarine cables - are seeing an escalation in competition both from operators already on the market and from new entrants with leaner more flexible organisational models, in both cases with potentially negative impacts on sales volumes and sales prices.
+In addition, high value-added segments - like High Voltage underground cables, Optical Cables and Submarine cables - are seeing an escalation in competition from operators already on the market, with potentially negative impacts on both sales volumes and sales prices.
 With particular reference to the Submarine cables business, the high barriers to entry, linked to difficult-to-replicate ownership of technology, know-how and track record, are driving large market players to compete not so much on the product as on the related services.

 The strategy of rationalising production facilities currently in progress, the consequent optimisation of cost structure, the policy of geographical diversification and, last but not least, the ongoing pursuit of innovative technological solutions, all help the Group to address the potential effects arising from the competitive environment.